Laura DeBow

 The afterwork rush began, and Hannah shelved her ponderings as she checked in guest after guest.
 She searched every male face for those green eyes.
 Finally, they snagged on the one she sought.

-“Hey Hannah, how are you?”
+“Hey Hannah, how’s it going?”
 He drawled.

 Drew’s eyes twinkled.
 “Perfect.”